RyuZhihao123/Modular-Tree-Modeler-25/README.md

 (1) Open the ``GraphTreeModeler.exe``.
 This is the window for visualization of 3D results.

 (2) Then open the ``GraphTreeModeler_UI.exe``, which is the user interface for the interactive design of species graphs.

+- The second exe will take around 6 seconds for initialization.
+Please be patient to wait.
-Please note that, the two exes must be opened in this order.
+- **You must make sure to sequentially open two exes in this order.** They have dependencies thus cannot be opened in an inverse order.

 (2) Design Graphs.
 Now you can freely use the following operations (hot keys) to gradually customize your own graphs!